gazebosim/docs/ros_installation.md

 version detailed below in the section: "Using the default Gazebo version for a ROS distribution using binary installations".
-The rest of this document provides more information and other possible installations but at this point ROS and Gz are installed and ready.
+The rest of this document provides more information and other possible installations but at this point ROS and Gazebo are installed and ready.

 # Gazebo versions and ROS integration